mu-ni/memo/bq/14principles.md

 - Tell me about a time where you thought of a clever new way to save money for the company. fedb, online-offline consistency

-- Tell me about a time when you had to work with limited time or resources. list the priority pareto principle

-- Tell me about a time when you delegated a project effectively.高效上线项目 todo list communication is very important review process everyday finish as planed, no delay, no major bugs
+- Tell me about a time when you delegated a project effectively.高效上线项目 Assign tasks properly communication is very important review progress everyday delta-compute, not finished yet, but milestones finish as planed, no delay, no major bugs -> is success

 11. Earn Trust（获取信任，乐于倾听，尊重他人，多从自身找原因）
 Leaders listen attentively, speak candidly, and treat others respectfully.
 They are vocally self-critical, even when doing so is awkward or embarrassing.
 Leaders do not believe their or their team’s body odor smells of perfume.
 They benchmark themselves and their teams against the best.